-AI Applyd vs Simplify Copilot: Which Auto-Apply Tool Wins in 2026?
+AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 Honest head-to-head between AI Applyd and Simplify Copilot.
 Features, pricing, ATS scoring, and who should pick which tool in 2026.

-This post is the head-to-head between the two tools that made it to my shortlist: AI Applyd and Simplify Copilot.
+This post is the head-to-head between two of the strongest tools in the category: AI Applyd and Simplify Copilot.
 No sponsored nonsense.
-Just what I found across 30 days, two real job searches, and about 40 hours of testing.
+Just what the testing showed across 30 days, two real job searches, and about 40 hours of hands-on use.

 Quick Verdict